hellmarbecker/blog/_posts/2023-07-30-druid-sneak-peek-graphical-data-exploration.markdown

 In this post, I have shown a glimpse of the upcoming data exploration GUI that is built right into Druid.
 While this is currently not a replacement for a full BI suite, it is a valuable tool for the data engineer to get a better idea of how the data looks like.
 This can assist in understanding the distribution of the data and optimizing the data model inside Druid.
 It's also valuable when an analysts asks the data team why a particular chart looks the way it does.

 Note that the data explorer is not part of any official release (yet), and that it is likely going to change and evolve a lot.
-But feel free to experiment!
+Feel free to experiment!